joelnbl/Joelnbl/README.md

 <h3 align="center"> Hi there, Welcome to my GitHub 👋</h3>

 ## About me :electron:
-I am a Software Developer, currently studying web technologies.
+I am a Developer, currently studying web technologies.
 As a front end web developer I be able to build creative solves and maintaining websites using the best practices in the scope.
 Passionate about team working and build new skills.

 **No amount of knowledge is enough knowledge, never stop learning**. 🧠